 At this point, I've testified for over 30 hours.

-My testimony to Congress to the Oversight Committee has been released.
+My testimony to Congress to the oversight committee has been released.

 That's the story.

-And that you're absolutely right.
+And you're absolutely right.

-At this point, uh, we could there could be trouble.
+At this point, there could be trouble.

 No, let me tell you something.

-And they let them hold you in contempt.
+And let them hold you in contempt.

-You've given 30 hours of testimony, and uh I would call Professor Alan Dershowitz, because he gave some case history last night on my TV show about how at it was I guess either the McCarthy hearings or the Watergate, I don't remember which one he was referring to, that there comes a point where this is harassment.
+You've given 30 hours of testimony, and I would call Professor Alan Dershowitz because he gave some case history last night on my TV show about how it was, I guess, either the McCarthy hearings or the Watergate.

 All these people being brought back to testify and ask the same questions over and over again.

-A it becomes a perjury trap if you misremember something, and B, you know, these people can't afford these attorneys.
+And B, you know, these people can't afford these attorneys.

 It's so expensive.